scarlatti/roseingrave/README.md

 path to the file.

-For `"volunteerDataPath"` and `"pieceDataPath"`, you must use `"{email}"` and `"{piece}"` respectively in the path to format the email of the volunteer and the name of the piece respectively.
-Not doing so will result in an error.
+For `"volunteerDataPath"` and `"pieceDataPath"`, you must use `"{email}"` and `"{piece}"` respectively in the path exactly once to format the email of the volunteer and the name of the piece respectively.

 In the following, file names/paths will be referenced by its corresponding key.